The Vincentian Roots of Friendship

 With the intent of nurturing our DePaul Catholic community spiritually (mass), and corporally (lunch and good community after!) we would love to have faculty and staff join us at this inaugural Catholic faculty and staff mass.

-It is our intent to have a similar mass and gathering rotating between the Loop and Lincoln Park on a bi-monthly basis, starting next year.
-All faculty and staff are welcome.
+The DMM will host a similar mass and gathering rotating between the Loop and Lincoln Park on a bi-monthly basis, beginning in 2025.
+All faculty and staff are welcome!

 Written By: Miranda Lukatch, Editor, Vincentian Studies Institute